zoranaism/portfolio-music-genres-client/README.md

 - showcase development approach of using wireframes and user stories
 - practice disciplined [git usage](#git-workflow)

-## User Stories / Wireframe / Task Management
+## User Stories / UML / Task Management

 ### User stories for this project: